ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 [^1]: The photo shows different jumper pins for a previous code release; be assured the text is correct.

+The Waveshare board does not need any preparation before use.

+* Plug the RPP into the RB-P-CAN-485 board.
+* Plug the USB cable into the RPP and connect it to your computer.

 ### Download the software

 The program needs a few bits and bobs to run with MicroPython.
 The most important one is the CAN bus driver.
 You can get it [here](https://github.com/ghfbsd/MicroPython_CAN_BUS_MCP2515).
-It extends the one provided by the manufacturer to enable more advanced features of the board that the TCP-CAN reader uses (interrupts, error classification, loopback testing).
+It extends the one provided by the manufacturer to enable more advanced features of the board that the CAN interface uses (interrupts, error classification, loopback testing).

 Assuming that you are running **rshell** from the directory where you downloaded